braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/reeligibility.md

 ![][1]

-In the case of triggered campaigns with re-eligibility turned on, users who [did not actually receive the campaign]({{site.baseurl}}/user_guide/engagement_tools/campaigns/scheduling_and_organizing/delivery_types/triggered_delivery/#why-did-a-user-not-receive-my-triggered-campaign) (despite completing the trigger event) will automatically qualify for the message the next time they complete the trigger event, even if you did not make users re-eligible.
+In the case of triggered campaigns with re-eligibility turned on, users who [did not actually receive the campaign message]({{site.baseurl}}/user_guide/engagement_tools/campaigns/scheduling_and_organizing/delivery_types/triggered_delivery/#why-did-a-user-not-receive-my-triggered-campaign) (despite completing the trigger event) will automatically qualify for the message the next time they complete the trigger event, even if you did not make users re-eligible.
+This is because re-elibility is based on message receipt and not Campaign entry.
 By making users re-eligible for a triggered campaign, you are enabling them to actually receive (and not simply trigger) the message more than once.

 Additionally, if you are trying to send a message immediately with a re-eligibility of zero minutes, we will always attempt to schedule it right away regardless of how a user has received previous versions of the campaign or Canvas.